Virginia Warranty Deed Form – Summary

 The term general warranty deed refers exclusively to the warranty of title provided by the deed.
 It distinguishes a general warranty deed from two other Virginia deed forms that are also named after their warranty of title:

-2. Virginia Quit Claim Deed Form – Provides no warranty of title.
-The grantee takes title “as is,” and the grantor is not responsible for title issues.
+- Virginia Quit Claim Deed Form – Provides no warranty of title.
+For a quitclaim deed, the grantee takes title “as is,” and the grantor is not responsible for title issues.

 A general warranty deed also differs from two types of deeds that are often used for estate planning (probate avoidance) purposes: